Do you have dust allergies and want to find out how to eliminate it from your home?

 As you’ve already learned, the secret to eliminating dust from your home is using an air purifier that has a True HEPA filter.

-But many of the best air purifiers also come with additional filtering technologies to help purify the air from other contaminants.
+But many of the best rated air purifiers also come with additional filtering technologies to help purify the air from other contaminants.

 In the product recommendations above, we highlighted a few of these features while giving a short explanation of what each one does.